anooshatechx/Python_for_Everybody/Course3/notes.md

 ‎
 ### ‎3.APIs

+- A service that gives you data when you request it.
 ‎
-‎-A service that gives you data when you request it.
-‎

 ### ‎Steps:

-‎1.
-API URL and Parameters
+1. API Url and Parameters
-‎2.
-Send request
+2. ‎Send request3
-‎3.
-API returns JSON
+3. API returns JSON
-‎4.
-Parse it
+4. Parse it
 5. Print the data you want
 ‎
 ### ‎Example